nihonmiah71/miningsimple-system-overview/README.md

 #### Repository Cloning (and Anki Addons Installation)

-You can skip the first 3 videos if you have already installed GIT and anki
+You can skip the beginning of the video if you have already installed GIT and anki

 Repository Cloning: https://www.youtube.com/watch?v=3se8GMVOHUY